canonical/observability/decision-records/2025-03-17--otelcol-arbitrary-config-adr.md

 Note that to the regular processor config, we have added a custom `pipelines` key to indicate to which pipelines these processors should be attached.

-Once this config is added, the config file will have a new section `processors` like this:
+Once this config is added, the config file will have a new section `processors` like this one:

 ```yaml
 processors: